 (c) Failure of Relay Communications – A communication failure in and of itself is not a misoperation if it does not result in misoperation of the associated protective relay system.

-(4) All Special Protection System (SPS) misoperations shall be documented, including corrective actions and the documentation supplied to ERCOT and Texas RE upon request.
-Any of the following events constitute a reportable SPS misoperation:
+(4) All Remedial Action Scheme (RAS) misoperations shall be documented, including corrective actions and the documentation supplied to ERCOT and Texas RE, per the timeline established in paragraph (6) below or upon request.
+Any of the following events constitute a reportable RAS misoperation:

-(a) Failure to Operate – Any failure of a SPS to perform its intended function within the designed time when system conditions intended to trigger the SPS occurs;
+(a) Failure to Operate – Any failure of a RAS to perform its intended function within the designed time when power system conditions intended to trigger the RAS occur;

+(b) Unnecessary Operation – Any operation of a RAS that occurs without the occurrence of the intended system trigger condition(s);

+(c) Unintended System Response - A RAS operates for the system conditions it was designed to operate for but the RAS operation results in an unintended adverse power system response.

+(d) Failure to Mitigate - A RAS operates for the system conditions it was designed to operate for but fails to mitigate the power system conditions it was designed to address.

-(b) Failure to Arm – Any failure of a SPS to automatically arm itself for system conditions that are intended to result in the SPS being automatically armed;
+(e) Failure to Arm – Any failure of a RAS to automatically arm itself when power system conditions that are intended to arm the RAS occur;

-(c) Unnecessary Operation – Any operation of a SPS that occurs without the occurrence of the intended system trigger condition(s);

-(d) Unnecessary Arming – Any automatic arming of a SPS that occurs without the occurrence of the intended arming system condition(s); and

-(e) Failure to Reset – Any failure of a SPS to automatically reset following a return of normal system conditions if that is the system design intent.
+(f) Failure to Disarm or Reset – Any failure of a RAS to automatically disarm or reset itself when power system conditions that are intended to disarm the RAS occur.

 (5) Transmission Facility owners shall document the performance of their protective relay systems.
 The performance data reported shall include the total number of protective relay system misoperations and the total number of events.

-(6) Protective relay system misoperations shall be reported to the Texas RE per Texas RE procedure, and to ERCOT using either the Relay Misoperations Report form on the ERCOT website or any other form that contains the same information and that is provided in a similar format as the ERCOT Relay Misoperations Report.
-Relay Misoperation Reports and SPS misoperations reports shall be submitted to ERCOT on a quarterly basis per the following schedule:
+(6) Protective relay system misoperations shall be reported to ERCOT using either the Relay Misoperations Report form on the ERCOT website or any other form that contains the same information and that is provided in a similar format as the ERCOT Relay Misoperations Report.
+Relay Misoperation Reports and RAS misoperations reports shall be submitted to ERCOT on a quarterly basis per the following schedule: